snandasena/finding-lane-lines-on-the-road/README.md

 ![](resources/canny-edges-detected-images.png)

 ### Hough tranfomation for line detection
-We have detected edges using Canny edge detector algorithm.
-Now we have to select our interest areas from images to apply Hough trasformation.
+We have detected edges using the Canny edge detector algorithm.
+Now we have to select our interest areas from images to apply Hough transformation.

 #### Select region of interest
-This is the most tricky part in this pipeline building.
-Since we are going to detect road lane left and right lines which are bounded with vehicle front, we have to select area that is fitted with our requirements.
-I have manually marked our final results, before we going to do it programatically :).
-Following are the manual marked images.
+This is the most tricky part of this pipeline building.
+Since we are going to detect road lane left and right lines which are bounded with vehicle front, we have to select the area that is fitted with our requirements.
+I have manually marked our final results before we are going to do it programmatically :).
+Following are the hand-marked images.

 ![](resources/canny-edges-detected-images-manual-masked.png)

-OpenCV `cv2.fillPoly` was used to select a polygon to caputure our interest ares.
-Following are the functions used to select interested regions.
+OpenCV `cv2.fillPoly` was used to select a polygon to capture our interest areas.
+Following are the functions used to select interest regions.

 ```python
 def region_of_interest(img, vertices):